Razeeman/Android-Popular-Libraries-Cheatsheet/README.md

 <a name="ormlite-tag"></a>
 # ORMLite [![Maven][ormlite-mavenbadge]][ormlite-maven] [![Source][ormlite-sourcebadge]][ormlite-source]

 Object Relational Mapping Lite (ORM Lite) provides some simple, lightweight functionality for persisting Java objects to SQL databases while avoiding the complexity and overhead of more standard ORM packages.
 Old and proven ORM.
 Somewhat outdated.
-Slower than greenDao, about the same as Room.

 ```java
 dependencies {